 And you, when do you start with us?

-GymSana was created in 2008 through a meeting between Thierry, Jean-Daniel and Jean-Michel.
-Convinced by the cause that the Siel Bleu Association defends, but also by its values, Thierry was keen to set up this initiative in Belgium.
+GymSANA was created in 2009 through a meeting between Thierry, Jean-Daniel and Jean-Michel.
+Conquered by the cause that the Siel Bleu Association defends, but also by its values, Thierry was determined to set up this initiative in Belgium.

-Each country has its own specificities and this is one of the strengths of Siel Bleu: adaptation.
+Each country has its own specificities: adaptation is one of Siel Bleu's strengths.

 To learn more about the best practices resulting from the case study on the creation and sustainability of GymSana (phase 1 of the Moov&Smile project), leave us your email address to be alerted as soon as our white paper is published: